Anastasia Karakasidou: Studies

 Between 1990 and 1991, she conducted studies on the Slavic-speaking population in the area of Northern Greece with title: "Fields of Wheat, Hills of Blood.
 Passages to nationhood in Greek Macedonia, 1870 - 1970"., the publication of which were met with criticism in Greece, which at that period, was at odds with the neighboring Republic of Macedonia (now North Macedonia) due to the Macedonia naming dispute.
 Additionally, Karakasidou and her family received threats for their lives by nationalist Greek circles and was even warned by the British Secret Intelligence Service for her safety.
-Due to the negative reactions it received and fears for reprisal on the staff, its publication was cancelled by Cambridge University Press and was published by the Chicago University instead.
+Due to the negative reactions it received and fears for reprisal on the staff, its publication was cancelled by Cambridge University Press and was published by the University of Chicago instead.
 Outside the United States, the book was also published in 2002 in the then Republic of Macedonia and, in 2008, in Bulgaria.
 Her survey of the Florina region was published in 2002.